-It’s a matter of fact that we all bring our own implicit biases into the workplace.
+It’s a fact that we all bring our own implicit biases into the workplace.
 Everyone has thoughts and judgments deeply ingrained into their minds that they don’t even notice.
 These thoughts can often have the best intentions, but could ultimately end up discriminating.
 This is something you can’t afford to ignore at work.
 It can affect your culture, recruiting and retention – ultimately impacting the success of your business.
-Here are some ways you can address implicit bias in the workplace and avoid discrimination.
+Here are some examples of implicit bias in the workplace that may manifest themselves.

 The issue with these implicit biases is that it’s very easy to fall back into them if we don’t continuously hold ourselves accountable.
 Create an accountability program for your employees so the topic of inclusion is always at the forefront of their mind.
-Work with a coach to help you work through the biases.
+Work with a coach to help you work through the examples of implicit biases that show up.
 Organizations hire CoachDiversity to provide a bench of qualified coaches who understands the challenge of a global workforce and the need to be more inclusive in the workplace.

-Ready to address implicit bias in your workplace?
+Ready to address forms of implicit bias in your workplace through unconscious bias training?
 CoachDiversity Institute works with forward-thinking corporations, foundations, nonprofit organizations, and government entities who are ready to challenge how diversity training has been implemented in the past.
 Contact us today to learn more.